vanyle/vectarine/docs/user-manual.md

 # 🚀 Performance Tips

+The golden rule of performance is to measure first!
+To do optimize code that is fast enough or you'll spend your time making your game fast instead of fun.
+Moreover, you need to measure to know if your changes actually make a difference.

 Vectarine has a built-in profiler tool to help you understand what parts of your game are taking the most time.
 You can open it from the Tools menu or using <kbd>Ctrl</kbd>+<kbd>4</kbd>.